fardog/mermaid-cli/README.md

 Render [mermaid chart description][mermaid] files to png or svg.

-**Warning:** This is a very early release not yet fit for public consumption.
+**Warning:** This is a very early release; not everything may work as expected.
-PNGs seem to work pretty well, but aren't tested thoroughly and there are few options.
-SVGs can be output, but are and are non-standard and missing labels.
+PNG output works pretty well, but isn't thoroughly tested.
+SVGs can be output, but are and are non-standard and text labels are imperfect.

 ## Installation